petrushchako/Docker/Docker Foundations Professional Certificate/LearningDockerCompose.md

 For production environments with high user traffic, Docker Compose is not ideal because:
 - **No Independent Scaling**: All services in a `docker-compose.yml` file scale together, which can waste resources.
 - **Lack of Auto Scaling**: It does not provide mechanisms for automatically adjusting the number of running containers based on demand.

+### Example Scenario
+Consider **KinetEco**, a clean energy business with two primary applications:
+1. **Online Storefront**: Sells solar panels and inverters.
+2. **Scheduler**: Manages professional equipment installation appointments.

+If KinetEco runs a promotional sale, the storefront may require additional instances to handle increased web traffic.
+However, using Docker Compose, scaling up the storefront would also scale the scheduler, even though it does not need additional resources.
+This inefficiency makes Docker Compose unsuitable for production environments requiring dynamic scaling.

+### Alternatives for Production
+For scalable and efficient production deployments, dedicated container orchestration tools should be used, such as:
+- **Docker Swarm**: A native clustering and orchestration solution for Docker.
+- **Kubernetes**: A robust and widely used container orchestration platform that supports auto-scaling, load balancing, and distributed deployments.

+<br><br><br>